akirademoss/SolarEclipseMegaMovie/README.md

 ![gui fixed](https://user-images.githubusercontent.com/8731829/37075358-191913b8-2197-11e8-9bd4-fb16ce68e972.png)

+**Figure 1:** Event sequence necessary to successfully operate the solar eclipse camera.
+Note that we purposely disable buttons in order to ensure that the user operates the camera in proper sequence.
+The camera preview and quit buttons are both executable at any time, however Take GPS, Compute Contact Times, and Time Preciscion must be executed sequentially.
+Additionally, the user will want to use the camera preview feature within 5 to 10 minutes of capturing the eclipse to ensure that the sun is in the frame of view of the camera.

 This software was developed for a raspberry pi 3, and picamera module v2.1 to automatatize photography of the total solar eclipse of August 21, 2017.